scheuclu/scheuclu.github.io/content/posts/password_hash_cracking.md

 ## Password attack using dictionaries

 It has been shown that, non-tech savy users in particular, use password derived from real words.
 This could be names, cities or something similar which is then slightly modified to adhere to modern website password standards.
-E.g. "Beverly" could become "1Beverly!", "B3v3rly", or "_Beverly_".
+E.g. "Beverly" could become "1Beverly!", "B3v3rly", or "?Beverly1!".
 If the password follows this patterns, than cracking using dictionaries plus modifications can be extremly effective.

 From our 3 example passwords above, 2 should be crackable like that. let's give it a try!\